minsuk1003/minsuk1003/README.md

-## 👨‍💻 Data Scientist / Data Analyst
+## 👨‍💻 Data Scientist / Data Analyst / BI Engineer

 I am passionate about creating value through problem solving in the field of Data Science.
 I want to contribute to turning the possibilities of data into reality.